igordotsenko/Army-Java/README.md

 <li><b>Daemon:</b> similar to the Soldier.
 Can be only summoned by Warlock</li>
 <li><b>Rogue:</b> cannot be counter-attacked</li>
 <li><b>Berserker:</b> resistant to magic</li>
 <li><b>Vampire:</b> undead.
 Whenever attacks an enemy, drains part of enemy's life and use it to heal itself.
 Can infect another unit (except Werewolf) after which this unit becomes a Vampire.
-Cannot be healed </li>
+Cannot be healed in other way</li>
 <li><b>Werewolf:</b> has two states - human and wolf.
 In human state is similar to the Soldier.
 In wolf state has larger heat points and damage points, but takes more magic damage.
 Can infect another unit (except Vampire) after which this unit becomes a Werewolf</li>

 <b><i>Magic units</i></b>